cfpb/design-manual/ui-toolkit/modals.md

     <li>Add role="alertdialog" to the modal window.</li>
     <li>Code the close minicon using a button element for more semantic markup.</li>
     <li>The heading of the modal dialog should be marked as an h1.</li>
-    <li>Offscreen interaction instructions should use the aria-labelledby attribute.</li>
+    <li>Offscreen interaction instructions should use aria-labelled by attribute.</li>
   </ul>